How to Make Permanent Changes-

 Here’s the thing.

-We all have emotional and psychological places that are every bit as vulnerable and sensitive as our physical loins.
+We all have spiritual, emotional and psychological places every bit as vulnerable and sensitive as our physical loins.
 We all have areas of shame and regret.
 We have all had experiences we don’t like to talk about—or even think about.
 When one of those places is exposed or hit in some way (triggered), it hurts like the dickens and we feel broken and shattered.

 These are the places Satan likes to hit the hardest (1st Peter 5:8).